-Since then there have been a wide variety of surgical procedures described (9) but for the sake of brevity only those still in frequent usage will be discussed in this review.
+Since then there has been a wide variety of surgical procedures described (9) but for the sake of brevity, only those still in frequent usage will be discussed in this review.

 Hair Restoration Techniques

-There are three broad categories of surgical restoration procedures These may be summarized as follows-
+There are three broad categories of surgical hair restoration procedures These may be summarized as follows-

 - surgical excision, (alopecia reduction)

 - scalp flaps (advancement flaps, rotation flaps, and free flaps )

 - free autografts of hairy scalp from the well haired to the bald area (these grafts may be from a diameter of about 5mm down to a single hair follicle.)

 All three categories of operation are still performed at the end of the 1990s but the most generally accepted are the autograft techniques known as "micrografting", "mini grafting" and "follicular transplantation".

 1. Alopecia Reduction Surgery

 This procedure was introduced in the mid-1970s in Canada (10) and due to its simplicity and speed of results, gained rapid acceptance (11, 12).
 Within 1-2 years the operation was being performed in enormous numbers worldwide